carlospolop/CloudPEASS/README.md

 Note that you will need to provide a token with access over the **ARM API** and another one with access over the **Graph API**.

+Note also that some specific permissions and scopes are needed to get all the information, but **the most part of the permissions can be gathered without requiring any specific enumeration permission**.

 - Help:

 ```bash